 - Jack Connors, Jr.

-- Anne Klibanski, MD, President and CEO of Partners Healthcare, and
+- Anne Klibanski, MD, President and CEO of Mass General Brigham, and

 - Jeff Leiden, MD, PhD, Executive Chairman of Vertex Pharmaceuticals.